Livjot-BCIT/THE-Practice-Quiz/README.md

 ### Shoutouts
 - **Felix aka Felistachio:** The homie that inspired me to make this site
-- **Aarshdeep:** The homie who for whatever reason has all the material in existance
+- **Aarshdeep:** The homie who for whatever reason has all the knowledge in existance
 - **Bhavnoor:** The homie who kept me mucho motivated through all this
 - **Nathan:** The tech support for the tech support